KDE/documentation-docs-kdenlive-org/troubleshooting/faq.rst

 How to return normal sound after I changed the speed of a clip?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It looks like you forgot to check the :guilabel:`Pitch compensation` option in the :ref:`change_speed` dialog window.
+It looks like you forgot to check the :guilabel:`Pitch compensation` option in the :ref:`Change Speed <change_speed>` dialog window.
 You may be able to undo the speed change or reverse the speed change by doing another speed change but in the opposite direction.

 .. to do: update link to :ref:`effects-rubberband`